CsoundQt/CsoundQt/BUILDING.md

     $ sudo cp libPythonQt* /usr/local/lib/

 When you start CsoundQt first time and  if the menu is without the **Scripts** item, set the *Python Script directory* in *Configure > Environment* to the *src/Scripts* dir of your CsoundQt sources.
 Close CsoundQt, and reopen.

+A step-by-step instruction for building CsoundQt on Debian with QtCreator can be found in the CsoundQt [Wiki](https://github.com/CsoundQt/CsoundQt/wiki/Building-CsoundQt-for-OSX-with-QtCreator).

 _NB!
 There is a bug in Qt 5.5 that does not allow to resize floating panel on OSX (i.e Widgets panel).
 As a workaround you can check **Configuration->Widgets->Widgets are an independent window**  or use Qt 5.4._